joko1712/ObsidianVault/FCT/HYBpy - Tasks.md

 - [ ] Change website description -- Don't know why is this not done
 - [ ] Add cloud functions for trainning
 - [ ] Review Trained Hmod creation
+- [ ] Add Csv download to guide
+- [ ] Add Hmod print to guide
+- [ ] Make login and sign up text and input smaller

 ## Aesthetics:
 - [x] Show where you are on burger menu # Should be done